Genusbiz/docs/users/reporting-on-data/report/save-to-file-or-print-a-report.md

 </table>

-To specify the header and footer, click **Header and Footer**<span style="FONT-WEIGHT: normal">, and then in both the header and footer section select the values to be displayed.
+To specify the header and footer, click **Header and Footer**, and then in both the header and footer section select the values to be displayed.
 In both sections, for each of the positions; left, center, and right, select from the pre-defined values below:

 <table style="WIDTH: 100%">